Hiking Turin, Italy is worth the walk

 Many visitors to this city of about 900,000 enjoy taking to these country roads and finding their own hiking routes up into the Alps.
 There are also abundant parks both in the city and by the lovely Po River to enjoy.

-Torino is known as the capital of the Alps, and capital of the Piedmont region, the fourth-largest city in Italy.
+Torino is known as the capital of the Alps, and the capital of the Piedmont region, the fourth-largest city in Italy.

 It’s a city filled with immigrants, and that becomes clear when you see the multi-lingual signs in Arabic, Romanian and other languages in little shops and bodegas.